Recovery Support

 Ways in which Children First provides support to recover

-- Children and young people come to the Bairns Hoose for a wide range of different reasons, having experienced different levels and types of harm.
-An assessment will be undertaken of their support needs, and they will be offered ongoing support, advocacy, and recovery as required.
+- Children and young people come to the Bairns Hoose having experienced different types of harm.
+After a warm welcome and introduction to the team, an assessment will be undertaken of their needs, and they will be offered support, advocacy, and recovery as required.

-- Family members, including siblings, will be offered support as appropriate.
+- Family members, including siblings, will be offered immediate and longer-term practical, emotional and in some cases, financial support as appropriate.

-- Support and advocacy will be offered from the Bairns Hoose itself and at other outreach locations across the localities, taking support to young people based on their preference.
+- Support will be offered in the Bairns Hoose itself and at other locations, based on their preference.
 Timing, frequency, and duration of support is tailored to the child and families wishes and needs.

-- We will liaise with other agencies when other support may be required, e.g. CAMHS.
+- We will liaise with other agencies when other more specialist support may be required, e.g. CAMHS.

-- Where young people and their families have ongoing contact with other organisations such as ASSIST, Rape Crisis, and Women’s Aid, we ensure that our support is coordinated and does not duplicate or require a young person to repeat their story – support will be streamlined based on the needs and wishes of the young person and their family.
+- Where young people and their families have ongoing contact with other organisations such as ASSIST, Rape Crisis, and Women’s Aid, we ensure that our support is coordinated and avoids duplication or require a young person to repeat their story.

-67 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
-University of Edinburgh.
-Pg.41

 69 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
-University of Edinburgh. pg.42
+University of Edinburgh. p.41

 70 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
-University of Edinburgh. pg.19
+University of Edinburgh. p.39

+72 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
+University of Edinburgh. p.42

-71 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
-University of Edinburgh. pg.39
+73 Mitchell, M., et. al. (2024) The story so far - North Strathclyde Bairns Hoose Evaluation – Phase two evaluation report.
+University of Edinburgh. p.15